Doug Teeling - UKCP Accredited Psychotherapist (MA, Dip. HIP)

 Training, qualifications & experience

-I am a registered psychotherapist with UKCP having completed an MA in Humanistic and Integrative Psychotherapy at BCPC (Bath Centre for Psychotherapy and Counselling).
+I am an accredited psychotherapist with UKCP having completed an MA in Humanistic and Integrative Psychotherapy at BCPC (Bath Centre for Psychotherapy and Counselling).
 This course involves an intensive and in-depth approach to study over many years.

-Alongside my private practice which has been running since 2013, I have also worked for two years with clients at the SWAN project in Bristol, one of the few places in the Bath and Bristol area which offers the opportunity for longer term low cost therapy.
+Alongside my private practice which has been running since 2013, I have also worked for the SWAN project in Bristol, one of the few places in the Bath and Bristol area which offers the opportunity for longer term low cost therapy.

-My professional background is in mental health, having worked for over eight years supporting individuals dealing with enduring mental health issues.
+My professional background is in mental health, having worked for nearly a decade supporting individuals dealing with enduring mental health issues.
 My previous training includes a Foundation Certificate in Counselling and Psychotherapy at BCPC, a Certificate in Counselling Skills at Bath College, as well as a degree in Psychology and Study of Religions at Bath Spa University.

 Accredited register membership